nhofman/dualSeq_pipe/README.md

 **color file**: A tab-separated file that is used to specify custom colors for each pathogen (pathogen	color).
 The file pah is set for the deseq2 module in the config file.

+### Optional:

-#### Optional:
+#### Snakemake profile:
-- **snakemake profile**: A YAML file to define default values for snakemake command line parameters.
+A YAML file to define default values for snakemake command line parameters.
 The profile is used to specify the cluster command and resources.

+#### Conda/Mamba

+The pipeline uses the Snakemake conda integration to provide the necessary software packages, if conda or mamba is installed on the system.
+The environments are defined as YAML files and are set via the conda directive for each rule.
+Predefined environment files are provided in the directory `conda_envs`.
+To use the conda integration, the flag `--use-conda` has to be set.
+The conda frontend can be defined with the argument `--conda-frontend <{mamba, conda}>`, available options are mamba ('default') and conda.
+The conda environments are created in the `.snakemake` directory within the current working directory per default.
+The option `--conda-prefix <directory>` can be used to set a user-defined directory.

 ## Results
 - **QC**